Git Feature Branch Workflow

 Before she starts developing a feature, Mary needs an isolated branch to work on.
 She can request a new branch with the following command:

-git checkout -b marys-feature master
+git checkout -b marys-feature main

 This checks out a branch called